-under andele an leterle wiet t

 vulnerable or high risk land

 use the proposed

 Amendment will also need

 to demonstrate compliance

 with Policy Measure 6.6 -

 Vulnerable or High Risk

 land uses of SPP 3.7.

 c) It is considered that the

-, amendment has the
+amendment has the

 potential to increase the

 threat of bushfire to

 people, property and

 infrastructure and the

 amendment should not be

 supported until such a time

 that the bushfire risk and

 hazard reduction measures

 are established and

-N understood.
+understood.

 d) The submitted Contour

-map requires updating to
+, map requires updating to

 be aligned with current

 methodology.

 e) DFES Recommends the

-amendment be deferred to
+-, amendment be deferred to

 allow the proponent to

 submit the required

-The Bush ire Management information.
+The Bushfire Management information.

-Plan was referred back to DFES advise that the work
+Plan was referred back to f) DFES advise that the work

-comments (See - undertaken within the
+DFES for comments (See ., undertaken within the

-4) received 11 th submitted BMP and BAL
+Attachment 4) received 11 th submitted BMP and BAL

-November 2 - contour Map must be used
+November 2016 contour Map must be used

 to inform the subsequent

 stages of the planning

 process.
 Critically,

-process.
-Critically,
+L process. on the any, L